eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 - `cpu_credits` - (Optional) - String - CPUCredits is the credit option for CPU Usage on burstable instance types (AWS only).
 - `associate_public_ip` - (Optional) - Bool - AssociatePublicIP is true if we want instances to have a public IP.
 - `additional_security_groups` - (Optional) - List(String) - AdditionalSecurityGroups attaches additional security groups (e.g. i-123456).
-- `cloud_labels` - (Optional) - Map(String) - CloudLabels indicates the labels for instances in this group, at the AWS level.
+- `cloud_labels` - (Optional) - Map(String) - CloudLabels defines additional tags or labels on cloud provider resources.
 - `node_labels` - (Optional) - Map(String) - NodeLabels indicates the kubernetes labels for nodes in this instance group.
 - `file_assets` - (Optional) - List([file_asset_spec](#file_asset_spec)) - FileAssets is a collection of file assets for this instance group.
 - `tenancy` - (Optional) - String - Describes the tenancy of this instance group.
 Can be either default or dedicated.
 Currently only applies to AWS.